-Monochrome art collage paintings are the perfect color theory art activity for kids of all ages.
+Monochrome paintings are the perfect color art activity for kids of all ages.
 Art project by Samara Caughey of Purple Twig.

 We start teaching color theory lessons as early as 2 years old at the Purple Twig.
 Kids mix colors using the primary colors to make secondary colors.
 We also teach about hues of color like with this monochrome art project.